Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Lack of virtual locally compact model for products

-For each $n\in\mathbb{N}$, let $T_n$ be the regular tree of valence $n$, with each edge of length $2$.
-An action of a group $H$ on $T_n$ by automorphisms is \emph{even} if it preserves the colours of vertices in any bipartite colouring of $VT_n$.
+\begin{de}[Even action on a tree] An action of a group $H$ on a tree $T$ is \emph{even} if it preserves the colours of vertices in any bipartite colouring of the vertex set $VT$. \end{de}